 Here are some state-specific statistics on how much cheaper renting is than homeownership:

-- In Florida, renting is up to 35% less expensive than owning.
+- Renting is up to 35% less expensive than owning in Florida.

 - In Arizona, Delaware, Colorado, Indiana, Georgia, South Carolina, Nevada, and West Virginia, renting is 45% cheaper than owning.